metridoc/metridoc-grails/README.md

 You should then be able to see the application here: http://localhost:8080/metridoc-reports/

+To test and sign into the application, the default username is "admin" and the password is "password".

 ### Other Potential Problems

 #### JAVA_HOME environment variable problem